silas-hw/as-tkinter/library-challenge/to-do.md

   - return the amount that are taken-out
   - return the total amount of those books available
   - return a a list of the books that match the search terms provided

-- move constants and theme values to config file